Madurai Junction railway station

 Madurai Junction railway station (station code: MDU) is an NSG-2 category Indian railway station in Madurai railway division of Southern Railway zone.
 It serves the city of Madurai, located in Madurai district of the Indian state of Tamil Nadu.

+It connects with Manamadurai Junction in South-East, Virudhunagar Junction in South, Bodinayakanur (Theni) in West and Dindigul Junction in North-West.

 Projects and development

 It is one of the 73 stations in Tamil Nadu to be named for upgradation under Amrit Bharat Station Scheme of Indian Railways.

 Performance and earnings

 For the FY 2022–23, the annual earnings of the station was ₹1866183588 and daily earnings was ₹5112832.
 For the same financial year, the annual passenger count was 6,701,350 and daily count was 18,360.
 While, the footfall per day was recorded as 38,131.